Asgaros/asgaros-forum/readme.txt

 6. Manage general options.

 == Changelog ==
+* Fixed: Wrong usernames in reports when reporter/author are guests or got deleted
 * Fixed: Display issues with some themes
 * Removed: Read more-button from editor
 * Performance improvements and code optimizations